Back to Groups

 Active

 VSPO! (ぶいすぽっ!), an abbreviation of "Virtual eSports Project", is an eSports-focused, all-female Virtual YouTuber agency operated by the Japanese company Virtual Entertainment Inc., which itself is owned by the holding company Brave Group since 2022.
+The agency began in late 2018 as Lupinus Virtual Games (LVG), its first Virtual eSports team.
+In 2020, two new teams called Iris Black Games (IBG) and Cattleya Regina Games (CRG) were then formed alongside LVG.

 34